philc/vimium/README.markdown

-    yy      copy the current url to the clipboard gu      go up one level in the URL hierarchy gf      cycle forward to the next frame
+    yy      copy the current url to the clipboard gu      go up one level in the URL hierarchy gf      cycle forward to the next frame gi      focus the first (or n-th) text input box on the page

 Navigating your history:
     H       go back in history